Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Some additional thoughts on this recipe:

-Like most appliances, I have discovered that my Instant Pot cooks slightly different than many recipes I have tried.
-Mine seems to need an additional minute or two.
+And finally this!
+Like most appliances, I have discovered that my Instant Pot cooks slightly different, from the many recipes I have tried, indicate.
+My current model seems to need an additional minute or two.
 Adjust the cooking time listed in the recipe if needed for your particular model.

 Ingredients needed for this recipe: